Use text input to gather free-form text from a user.

 - Provide a text area for input anticipated to be longer than a single line.

-- Pre-populate fields with known values when possible, e.g. a default IP address.
+- Pre-populate fields with known values when possible, like a default IP address, for example.

-Placeholder text Placeholder text is text inside a form field that provides an example of the required or recommended format for text input.
-For example, placeholder text for a date might be e.g. DD/MM/YYYY.
+Placeholder text is text inside a form field that provides an example of the required or recommended format for text input.
+For example, placeholder text for a date might be "DD/MM/YYYY".

 For more information about how to provide help content, see the forms design guidelines.